...for the parts science can't reach.

 How long does Soul Unity Therapy take?

-Treatment length varies based on trauma complexity, your goals, and your readiness for deeper work.
+Treatment length depends on the complexity of your trauma and your goals.
 Some clients achieve significant shifts in 12-20 sessions, while others choose to continue for ongoing growth and integration work.

 Do I have to have spiritual beliefs?